If You Feel You’ve Been the Victim of Age Discrimination at Your Work, Talk to an Experienced Employment Attorney About Your Case

 If you believe that you have been the victim of age discrimination, call Orange County Employment Law Firm for a free consultation.
 Within 24 hours, you’ll be able to discuss your claim with a local age discrimination lawyer in Orange County.
 If you become a client of ours, you can expect easy access to your attorney and case manager, and a personalized experience specifically tailored to your needs.
 Since we work on a contingency fee basis, we only recover our legal fees if we obtain a settlement for you.

-Orange County Employment Law Firm is centrally located in Orange County, California, so we can readily handle age discrimination cases throughout Irvine, Anaheim, Santa Ana, Garden Grove, Huntington Beach, Newport Beach, Tustin, and surrounding areas.
+Orange County Employment Law Firm is centrally located in Newport Beach, California, so we can readily handle age discrimination cases throughout Irvine, Anaheim, Santa Ana, Garden Grove, Huntington Beach, Newport Beach, Tustin, and surrounding areas.